-[Editor’s note: This story was originally published in March 2019.
-It has since been updated and republished.]
+[Editor’s note: “5 Cheap Stocks to Buy That Are $6 or Less” was originally published in May 2019.
+It has since been updated to include the most relevant information available.]

-The stock market’s volatility at the start of 2019 didn’t make me any less bullish on the five cheap stocks profiled in this article, and that mentality has paid off — the Dow Jones is up 13.6% year-to-date.
+The stock market’s volatility at the start of 2019 didn’t make me any less bullish on stocks, and that mentality has paid off — the Dow Jones is up 10% year-to-date.
 And my penny stock picks?
 While some are down from their first-quarter peaks, most of them remain considerably higher on a YTD basis.

 From this perspective, now might be a good time to pile into some stocks under $6.
-These stocks are a high-risk bunch.
+These stocks to buy are a high-risk bunch.
 But they do have high-reward potential, too.

-With that in mind, here is a list of five of the best penny stocks that I think have more upside potential to ride the market’s bullishness.
+With that in mind, here is a list of five of the best penny stocks to buy that I think have more upside potential to ride the market’s bullishness.

 Pier 1 (PIR)

 Furniture retailer Pier 1 Imports (NYSE:PIR) has had a tough time getting its act together for several years.
-Peer Restoration Hardware (NYSE:RH) has seen its stock rise 30% over the past year thanks to a red-hot housing market and robust demand for home furnishings.
-PIR stock, however, has collapsed during that same stretch.
+PIR stock has collapsed over the past year.
 These problems aren’t new.
 Over the past five years, this stock has lost more than 90% of its value.

 Having said that, there is visibility for a turnaround in PIR stock in the near future.